PhD Program FAQs

 • For those applying to the Advanced Practice method, a minimum of two years of post-Masters direct practice experience is strongly preferred.

-Successful completion of the Doctoral Program requires approximately two years of full-time coursework followed by more concentrated work on an original, scholarly dissertation that contributes to and advances knowledge in the field of social work.
-Before proceeding to the dissertation, doctoral students must pass a qualifying comprehensive examination demonstrating mastery in integrating social science theory and research methodology within the student’s chosen field of substantive interest.
+Successful completion of the Doctoral Program requires approximately two years of full-time coursework followed by more concentrated work on an original, scholarly dissertation that contributes to and advances knowledge in the field of Social Work.

-While much of the program is highly individualized, all students will be enrolled in approximately two full-time years of course work, plus time for tutorials, research projects, examinations, and dissertation work.
-All students also conduct an intensive individualized research practicum, or a research assistantship, in conjunction with a current faculty research project.
-For the complete descriptions of courses and program policies, go to Doctoral Program Resource Guide (PDF: 83 pages), which offers Sample Student Schedules.
+While much of the program is highly individualized, all students will be enrolled in approximately two years of full-time course work plus time for tutorials, research projects, examinations, and dissertation work.

-Around 40 students are enrolled in the Ph.D. program.
-Approximately one-third of our students self-identify as members of groups traditionally underrepresented in academia.
-International students represent 30% of our student body.
-While the majority of students have a master’s in social work, many others have master’s degrees in related disciplines such as economics, education, and public policy.
+While the majority of students have a master’s in Social Work, many others have master’s degrees in related disciplines such as economics, education, and public policy.

-The majority of our graduates accept positions conducting research and/or teaching in universities and research institutions throughout the world.
 Other graduates choose to join governmental organizations or think tanks that conduct relevant social policy research and analysis.
 A few opt to re-enter the social services field in an executive capacity.